kvaintr/lw-villains/README.md

 ###### point 1: all accounts follow each other in the same order every day starting from Dec 24 (or even earlier), see the order in the examples above

 ###### point 2:
-If we look closely at the last players activity from the last days (check all in similarity 4), they have the same weird pattern
+If we look closely at the players' activity from the last days (check all in similarity 4), they have the same weird pattern

 I'd say there is close to 0 possibility that 2 players among 700 would be following this strange pattern of withdrawing from swap and cdp at almost the same time without doing anything specific, but these strange transactions